Man securing an email in Mailock for Outlook in office

 Encryption disguises the contents of your email

-Encryption is particularly relevant to business emails.
 The UK Information Commissioner's Office (ICO) advises that all personal information sent by email should be protected using encryption.

-Email Encryption In Microsoft Outlook
+Email Encryption in Microsoft Outlook

 Microsoft Outlook offers different levels of email encryption, depending on your preference and budget.